highamm/datascience234/docs/index.md

 * 100 points for Exercises
 * 180 points for Quizzes
 * 180 points for Mini-Projects + 20 points for Presentation
+* 150 points for Midterm 1
-* 150 points for each of two Midterm Exams
+* 150 points for Midterm 2
 * 150 points for Final Project

 Points add up to 1000 so your grade at the end of the semester will be the number of points you've earned across all categories divided by 1000.